Collagen vs Bone Broth: What’s the Difference & Which Do You Need?Reading Time: 5 minutes

 Collagen vs Bone Broth: Which One Should I Take?

 With the long list of nutrients contained in bone broth powder, it is safe to say that this food/supplement is ideal as a tonic that can help you with your overall health.
-It is great for anyone, really, but is especially ideal for those wanting to boost immunity and help heal the digestive tract.
+It is great for anyone, really, but is especially ideal for those wanting to support a strong immune system and help heal the digestive tract.

 Collagen powder supplements normally come in the form of “collagen peptides,” also known as hydrolyzed collagen or collagen hydrolysate.
 A special process called “enzymatic hydrolysis ” is used to break collagen fibrils down into smaller parts.
 This concentrates collagen peptides and makes for super-absorbency in your body.